Choosing a deaf-friendly school

 Find out more about what additional support your child could get at school.

-If you’re not happy with the school placement your child has been given, you have the right to appeal – it doesn’t matter if they have a statement of special educational needs (SEN), an Education, Health and Care (EHC) plan, a coordinated support plan (CSP), or not, but how you go about appealing is different.
+If you’re not happy with the school placement your child has been given, you have the right to appeal – it doesn’t matter if they have a statement of special educational needs (SEN), an Education, Health and Care (EHC) plan, an Individual Development Plan (IDP), a coordinated support plan (CSP), or not, but how you go about appealing is different.